oussamakami/oussamakami/README.md

 <br>

 I am a Moroccan student who is seeking to gain more knowledge to feed his interest and passion for software development.
-I'm currently learning Nodejs so that I can expand my understanding to the back end side of the development and hoping that one day I can achieve my dream by becoming a full-stack web developer
+I'm currently learning "C Language" so that I can expand my understanding to the back end side of the development and hoping that one day I can achieve my dream by becoming a full-stack web developer

 ## 📫 Get in touch: